 At this time, the Navy, needing money and qualified manpower elsewhere, reduced Chivo's manning level to 43 sailors and placed the boat in cadre or "non-operational" status.
 A service inspection completed on 16 February 1971 determined the boat was unfit for further service as Chivo was "far below the standards of a Guppy III submarine considered the minimum required to meet the increasing demands of present and future submarine warfare requirements."
 Although temporarily returned to active duty on 26 February 1971, the status change was in preparation for her transfer to a foreign navy that summer.
 There was still time for providing training and services, however, and the submarine conducuted operational readiness exercises with Seahorse (SSN-669) in March; mainly conducting trailing, approach and torpedo firing exercises with the newer nuclear-powered submarine.
 Chivo provided the same "opposition force" training for Sunfish (SSN-649) in April and Whale (SSN-638) in May.
 These services ended when Argentine Naval personnel arrived at Charleston on 15 June to receive two weeks of underway training with Chivo's crew, focusing on diving, surfacing and snorkeling evolutions.

-Chivo decommissioned at Charleston Navy Yard on 1 July 1971 and was struck from the Navy list that same day.
-The submarine served in the Argentine Navy as Santiago del Estero (S 22).
+Chivo decommissioned at Charleston Navy Yard on 1 July 1971 and was stricken from the Naval Vessel Register that same day.
+The submarine served in the Argentine Navy as Santiago del Estero (S.22).
 Paid off in September 1981, she played no active role in the Falklands' War and was disposed of in 1983.